minimaxir/stylecloud/README.md

 * The ideal fonts for generating a good stylecloud are a) bold/high weight in order to increase readability, and b) condensed/low kerning to fit more text.
 Both of these traits are why [Staatliches](https://fonts.google.com/specimen/Staatliches) is the default font for stylecloud (overriding Droid Sans in the base `word_cloud`).
 * You may want to consider doing post-processing after generating a stylecloud: for example, adding color masks, adding perception skew, feed it to a style transfer AI model, etc.
 * Due to the size of the included Font Awesome font files, they will not be updated on every new FA release.
+* It's recommended to use FA icons which are large with heavy weight; thin icons might constrain the text too much.

 # To Do